 Speed Limitations

-Commercial vehicles that operate too fast are much more likely to be involved in accidents.
-In order to reduce these risks, the law has clearly defined speed limits for commercial vehicles.
+Commercial vehicle accidents are far more likely when these vehicles operate at excessive speeds.
 It is not uncommon to see the speed limit for a commercial vehicle in California 10 miles less than the normal speed limit for a roadway.
 In some cases, commercial vehicles are limited to 55 mph on highways.

 Play speed limits are commonly imposed on semi-trucks, school buses, vehicles carrying hazardous materials, and farm labor vehicles carrying passengers.